-- 1. Increased r33 (which leads to very low Vpi in modulator devices) and we are currently optimizing our polymers for this. - Increase temperature stability so that the polymers can operate at broader temperature ranges effective, where we have made significant progress over the past few years. - 3.
-Low optical loss in waveguides and active/passive devices for improved optical budget metrics which is currently an ongoing development program at our Company. - Higher levels of hermeticity for lower cost packaging of optical sub-assemblies within a transceiver module, where our advanced designs are being implemented into polymer-based packages.
+- 1. Increased r33 (which leads to very low Vpi in modulator devices) and we are currently optimizing our polymers for this.
+With Vpi levels of 1V or less will enable direct from associated electronics and potentially save network architects the cost of individual driver ICs. - Increase temperature stability so that the polymers can operate at broader temperature ranges effective, where we have made significant progress over the past few years. - Low optical loss in waveguides and active/passive devices for improved optical budget metrics which is currently an ongoing development program at our Company. - 4.
+Higher levels of hermeticity for lower cost packaging of optical sub-assemblies within a transceiver module, where our advanced designs are being implemented into polymer-based packages that utilize atomic layer deposition (ALD) that is being developed in-house.

-Scalability in terms of cost reduction and high-volume manufacturing can be enhanced by:
+Scalability in terms of cost reduction and high volume manufacturing can be enhanced by:

-- 1. Leverage of commercial silicon photonics manufacturing capacity through the use of silicon-based foundries.
-Our Polymer Plus[TM] platform seeks to be additive to standard silicon photonics circuits. - Reduction of optical packaging costs by integration at the chip level of multiple modulators and also with other optical devices.
+- Leverage of commercial silicon photonics manufacturing capacity through the use of silicon-based foundries.
+Our Polymer PlusTM platform seeks to be additive to standard silicon photonics circuits. - Reduction of optical packaging costs by integration at the chip level of multiple modulators and also with other optical devices.
 Our P2ICTM platform seeks to address device integration.